omareldahshoury/Mobile-Manipulation/README.md

 •	Limitations on Joint and wheel speeds was implemented in this project.

-One of the required outputs is an error plot depicted below.
+•One of the required outputs is an error plot depicted below.

 ![Error Plot - Best](https://user-images.githubusercontent.com/72637753/111034390-0d2efa80-841e-11eb-82fb-2a392707b7f7.jpg)